-- LU40.1 Complete an update to the Nokesville Sector Plan to guide the future development and character of the Nokesville Village. - LU40.2 Implement the Nokesville Design Guidelines and recommended policies/actions found within the Sector Plan to guide the character and new development associated with rezoning and special use permits in the Nokesville Village. - LU40.3 Promote streetscape improvements, continuity, and connection along Fitzwater

-Drive to create a unified and improved public realm, in order to create a safer and welcoming pedestrian and bicycle environment.
+- LU40.1 Complete an update to the Nokesville Sector Plan to guide the future development and character of the Nokesville Village. - LU40.2 Utilize the Nokesville Design Guidelines and recommended policies/actions found within the Sector Plan to guide the character and new development associated with rezoning and special use permits in the Nokesville Village until the time that the Guidelines are superseded by new guidelines or other guiding principles. - LU40.3 Promote streetscape improvements, continuity, and connection along Fitzwater Drive to create a unified and improved public realm, in order to create a safer and welcoming pedestrian and bicycle environment.